 Dining with Kids in Des Moines: The Cheese Bar

-Once you become a parent, it seems like the opportunities for fun and cute lunch dates with your friends goes by the way-side, doesn’t it?
+Once you become a parent, it seems like the opportunities for fun and cute lunch dates with your friends go by the way-side, doesn’t it?
 And if you do manage to magically align your schedules, you often find yourself either the mall or someplace with a play-area.
 And while that is fine, sometimes you really just need something better.

 A few weeks ago an old friend came into town, and I went on the hunt to find a fun and delicious place for lunch that could handle 4 adults and 9 kids that wasn’t fast food.
-It was totally fate that not long after I set out on my mission than I scrolled past a photo on Instagram from The Cheese Bar announcing they changed up the menu – and had a fun kids menu, too!
+It was totally fated that not long after I set out on my mission than I scrolled past a photo on Instagram from The Cheese Bar announcing they changed up the menu – and had a fun kids menu, too!
 The Cheese Bar is the sister shop of The Cheese Shop and offers a cheese-centered menu for lunch and dinner.

 - Restaurant Name: The Cheese Bar